Women and Caregiving: Facts and Figures

 It is clear that caregiving can have negative health effects.
 It is important to note, however, that although caregiving can exact physical, emotional and financial tolls, it can also be rewarding.
 Some women caregivers:

-Reported beneficial effects including more autonomy, more personal growth and more self-acceptance when caring for friends.44
+Reported beneficial effects including more autonomy, more personal growth and more self-acceptance when caring for friends.51

 Minority and Low-Income Caregivers

 Minority and low-income caregivers may face additional challenges.
-Forty-one percent of single African American women ages 65+ are poor; for elderly Hispanic women the poverty rate is 49%.45 For these caregivers, accessing paid sources of care may be particularly difficult.
-In fact, lower-income caregivers are half as likely as higher-income caregivers to have paid home health care or assistance available to provide support for and relief from their caregiving functions.46
+The poverty rate for single African American women over the age of 65 is 30.7%, for single Hispanic women it is 40.8% .52 [Updated February 2015] For these caregivers, accessing paid sources of care may be particularly difficult.
+In fact, lower-income caregivers are half as likely as higher-income caregivers to have paid home health care or assistance available to provide support for and relief from their caregiving functions.53

 Support Systems for Women Caregivers